AndypSheridan/battleships-1977/README.md

 The CPU ships are assigned random coordinates.
 The game is designed so that the user goes first.
 Upon completion of the game, the user is presented with a screen informing them that they have either won or lost.
 Then they are asked if they wish to play again or quit.

-Clear [here](https://battleships-1977.herokuapp.com/) to see the final deployment of the game
+Click [here](https://battleships-1977.herokuapp.com/) to see the final deployment of the game

 ![Am I Responsive Screenshot](assets/images/bs1977am-i-responsive.png)
 ![Am I Responsive Screenshot](assets/images/bs1977-am-i-responsive-game.png)